cohesity/cohesity-powershell-module/docs/cmdlets-reference/set-cohesityprotectionjob.md

 ### EXAMPLE 1
 ```
+$job = Get-CohesityProtectionJob -Names "jobnas"
+```

+$job.name = "jobnas1"
 Set-CohesityProtectionJob -ProtectionJob $job
-```

-Updates a protection job with the specified parameters.
+Updates a protection job with the specified parameters, the object $job can also be piped.

 ## PARAMETERS